tiagofrepereira2012/paper_notes/notes/face_rec_demographics/FRVT_demographic.md

 The set of analysis for face verification (from p.
 28) are split in to 2 parts.
 The first one focus on **Impostors (False Positives evaluation - p.28)** and the second one focus on **Genuines (False negatives evaluation - p.
 53)**.
-For the sake of simplicity, I will enumerate each finding and point to the particular page in the report.

 ### False positives evaluation.